KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/symbolic-pattern-registry.md

 4. **Symbols can be centropic, entropic, or bifurcal depending on operative context.** Blood symbolizes life-force in some contexts, ritual binding in others, structural correction in others.
 Context determines orientation.
 5. **Cascade and conflation principles apply to symbols as to figures.** A single symbolic current can manifest across layers (centropic cascade) or be culturally compressed across structurally distinct functions (conflation).

+## Symbolic Operators contra Symbolic Carriers

+A symbol is not the object itself but the structural operation it performs.
+The object is the carrier; the operation is the operator.

+Bread carries Logos-nourishment.
+Water carries purification.
+Oil carries consecration.
+Blood carries entropic life-force or covenant-binding depending on context.

+The registry maps operators, not carriers.

+A single carrier can host multiple operators depending on textual or ritual context.
+A single operator can appear through multiple carriers across traditions.

+This distinction prevents symbolic conflation and preserves the Non-Fusion Axiom:
+same pattern, distinct instance; recurrence without merger.

 ## Registry Sections (proposed)

 - Substances (bread, wine, blood, water, oil, salt, milk, honey)